runstache/nfl-stats-db/README.md

-# nfl-stats-db
+# NFL Stats Database

-Database Objects for Nfl Stats
+SQL Scripts for creating the NFL Stats Datbase on SQL Server 2019